XiaoxiangGuanGFZ/xHM/documents/snow_process.md

 - $\rho$ is the air density, assumed as 1.2922 $kg/m^3$
 - $c_p$ is the specific heat of air, 1.005 kJ/(kg°C)
 - $T_a$ is the air temperature [°C]
-- $r_{a,s}$ is the aerodynamic resistance between the snow surface and the near-surface reference height, given by:
+- $r_{a,s}$ is the aerodynamic resistance (unit: h/m) between the snow surface and the near-surface reference height, given by:

 $$
 r_{a,s}=\frac{[\ln{(\frac{z-d_s}{z_0})}]^2}{k^2 U_z}